 Adobe Lightroom has quietly become one of the best photo editing software options for photographers thanks to its easy-to-use interface and extensive range of tools and controls.
-In our latest Raw Tuesday post, our Adobe Lightroom tutorial shows you how to use Lightroom’s Develop module for perfect edits.
+In this Adobe Lightroom tutorial we show you how to use Lightroom’s Develop module for perfect edits.

 Lightroom is far more than just an image organiser.
 Its Develop module houses a set of tonal controls that at least match, and arguably surpass Photoshop stalwarts like Levels and Curves.